 The morning of the race was such a positive atmosphere.
 The ability to rub shoulders with people from all over the world was great.
 The race itself is very tough.
 There is a lot of soft sand and the temperature gets up into the mid-twenties.
 However, this only serves to make the challenge more satisfying.
 The positivity of the people when you finish is mind blowing.
 I am not a very fast runner so I didn’t expect anyone there when I finished: boy was I wrong!
 I felt like a celebrity!
 Name over the loud speaker, some guy encouraging me in Norwegian, didgeridoos playing- truly uplifting.

 The Sounds of Silence dinner and star talk on the final night are moving.
 It is difficult to describe the experience- you just have to try it.

 We chose to do the Kings Canyon add on the day after.
 Don’t be put off by the early start and physicality of the trip- it is well worth it.
 A wee hint is to take a pillow on the bus to have a sleep in the morning!
 We visited a camel ranch on the way home and had an amazing lunch.

 The whole trip was one of the most satisfying things we have ever done.
 Going as a couple is great.
 There is something for everyone there: the youngest runner was 11 and the eldest was 79!!!
 Both did the 6km run and had a blast.

-Travel Managers were fantastic in helping us achieve our goals and we won’t hesitate to use them again when we cook up our next big goal.
+Marathon World Travel were fantastic in helping us achieve our goals and we won’t hesitate to use them again when we cook up our next big goal.